FlaviusHouk/CBS/Readme.md

 cbs --build projName
 ```

 When build is started two additional folders will be created if they does not exist: obj and bin.
-First one containes object file for each processed source file and the second one containes compiled binary file - build artifact.
+First one contains object file for each processed source file and the second one contains compiled binary file - build artifact.

 While build is executed all compiler output and build commands for each file are printed in console you're using.
 All compile and link errors are printed as well.

 By default gcc compiler is used.
-For now only builds without debug info is defualt optimization level is supported.
+For now only builds without debug info and default optimization level is supported.